bearbordersmall.GIF

-My theme has been how Greek and Roman literature has shaped our perception of the constellations as we know them today – for, surprisingly enough, the constellations recognized by 21st century science are primarily those of the ancient Greeks, interspersed with modern additions.
+My theme has been how Greek and Roman literature has shaped our perception of the constellations as we know them today – for, surprisingly enough, the constellations recognized by 21st-century science are primarily those of the ancient Greeks, interspersed with more recent additions.
 To this end, I have gone back to original Greek and Latin sources wherever possible; click here for a list of sources and references.
-While I have attempted to recount the main variants of each myth, and to identify the writer concerned where appropriate, it should be realized that there is no such thing as a ‘correct’ myth; for some stories, there are almost as many different versions as there are mythologists.
+While I have attempted to recount the main variants of each myth, and to identify the writer concerned, it should be realized that there is no such thing as a ‘correct’ myth; for some stories, there are almost as many different versions as there are mythologists.

 Since ancient astronomers regarded each constellation as embodying a picture of a mythological character or an animal, rather than as simply an area of sky as defined by today’s surveyor-astronomers, it seemed natural to illustrate each constellation with a picture from an old star map.
 These star maps are works of art in themselves, and are among the most elegant treasures bequeathed to us by astronomers of the past.
 The constellations give us a very real link with the most ancient civilizations.
 It is a heritage that we can share whenever we look at the night sky.